danial-baraty/University/NetSec/HW1/README.markdown

 ```

 ## Testing the Servers

+Browsers are generally not suitable for sending requests to these servers due to security restrictions.
+They often block or warn against HTTP requests on non-standard ports and HTTPS requests with self-signed certificates.
+It's recommended to use command-line tools like `curl` in Git Bash or a terminal for testing.

 After running the servers, you can send requests to them using `curl` from Git Bash or your terminal.